saulpierotti/.dotfiles/README.md

 ## Lock Screen and Screensaver

+- Because of all of these problems I switched to slock
   - As a screen-locker I am using light-locker, which just redirects to the LightDM login page
     - Light locker 1.9.0.3 has a bug that causes in a blank screen after unlock, reported in the Arch package page
-  - 1.9.0.2 works fine, and thus I added light-locker to the list of packages ignored by pacman in `/etc/pacman.conf`
+    - 1.9.0.2 works fine, and thus I added light-locker to he list of packages ignored by pacman in `/etc/pacman.conf`
   - The locker is called when xset (part of xorg) activates the screensaver
     - The screensaver activation behavior is managed permanently in `/etc/X11/xorg.conf.d/10-monitor.conf`
     - I can inspect the current settings with `xset q`
   - I can invoke the lock manually by calling `light-locker-command -l`
   - The command light-locker is a background process that needs to be in execution for the lock to work
     - I execute it in the i3 config file
     - The execution parameters of the command can tweak the behavior of the lock (when to lock after the X screensaver is activated)
   - For some strange reason, the login after lock is done in TTY8, while LightDM is on TTY7
   - Given the problem for TTY switching with Nvidia, do not use the lock when in Nvidia mode
     - If the screen gets locked in nvidia mode: press space, then write the passwrd and press enter.
 The lockscreen is working even if the screen no
     - After unlocking like this once, then the screen lock works in nvidia mode until the next logout
   - Inhibition of the lockscreen is done with exam_mode.sh and inhibited with exam_mode_undo.sh
     - They just call xset and disable/enable blanking and screen poweroff

 ## Login Manager